A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 A vote taken in the House of Assembly.
 The result of the vote, dividing the members into two groups (the yeas and the nays).
 This determines the decision of the House on a particular matter.
 All questions put to the House are generally decided by majority through a voice vote.

 An area within a geographical boundary whose voters elect a representative to be a Member of the Legislative Assembly.
-Nova Scotia is divided into 51 electoral districts, sometimes called constituencies.
+Nova Scotia is divided into 51 electoral districts, sometimes called constituencies or ridings.
 Electoral boundaries are set out in the House of Assembly Act and are reviewed at least once every ten years by an independent commission.

 A debate held with the purpose of discussing a specific matter of urgent public importance.
 A member may, immediately after the daily routine, move that the House set aside its regular business to attend to a matter of genuine emergency calling for immediate and urgent consideration.
 Members can speak for a maximum of fifteen minutes each for up to two hours.

 The first stage in the passage of a bill into law.
 The Introduction of Bills is an order of business that must be called during each sitting as part of the Daily Routine.
 The sponsoring member briefly introduces the bill.
-First reading usually passes without debate.
+First reading always passes without debate or vote.

 Seating areas in the House overlooking the legislative chamber.
 They are set aside for the public, the press, and distinguished visitors who wish to attend a sitting.